Learn meditation and help us with daily tasks at the Meditation Center in Geochang-gun, South Korea

 Description

-The meditation center is essentially a hub of meditation that requires you to temporarily set aside external social activities to better connect with your inner self and cultivate your mind.
-Everyone should follow the rules to cultivate meditation in a quiet and harmonious environment.
+The meditation center is essentially a place of practice that requires you to temporarily step away from external social activities, such as frequent use of electronic devices.
+Distancing yourself from social activities and technology allows you to delve deeper into your inner world and cultivate a peaceful and strong mind.
+Everyone is expected to follow the rules to foster a quiet and harmonious environment, enhancing the meditation experience for all.

 We kindly ask that you adhere to the following guidelines: